 - Turn off your access point if you aren’t using it.
 If it’s not turned on, hackers can’t break in.

 - If you don’t feel confident about the security of your wireless access point, don’t use it.
-Get advice and answers to your questions from a computer consultant knowledgeable about wireless security.
+Get advice and answers to your questions from a computer consultant who is knowledgeable about wireless security.

 This tip was provided by https://www.sans.org/newsletters/ouch